ndurner/aileen2/README.md

 Please note that Aileen 2.0 is specialized for this single use-case and is not (yet?) a general-purpose AI assistant.

+> Aileen 2 was created for 'NVIDIA and LangChain #GenerativeAI Agents Developer Contest'.
+Treat it as a technology preview.

+# Features and special techniques
+* Vision: can "look" at websites through PaliGemma
+* Small Language Model support
+* Function-calling implemented through Python syntax (not JSON, as commonly used)

 # Prerequisites
 - Ubuntu GNU/Linux, Python 3
 - [Nvidia NGC API key](https://docs.nvidia.com/ai-enterprise/deployment-guide-spark-rapids-accelerator/0.1.0/appendix-ngc.html)